open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 [details via status](https://godoc.org/google.golang.org/grpc/status#Status.WithDetails)
 using
 [BadRequest](https://github.com/googleapis/googleapis/blob/6a8c7914d1b79bd832b5157a09a9332e8cbd16d4/google/rpc/error_details.proto#L119).
-If more appropriate, another gRPC status code MAY be used.
+If more appropriate, another gRPC status code may be used.
 Here is a snippet of sample Go code to illustrate:

 ```go